GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 * Support and resistance levels are key areas on a chart where price often reacts.
 * They help traders identify potential reversal or continuation points.
 > <a href="https://www.daytrading.ltd/learning/forex-trading-support-resistance-strategies">Unveiling the Dynamics of Forex Trading: Navigating Support and Resistance Levels</a>

+## Fundamental Analysis in Forex
+**Digging Deeper: Fundamentals of Forex Trading**

+This section explores the role of fundamental analysis in forex trading, covering economic indicators and external factors.

+###Understanding Fundamental Analysis
+*Fundamental analysis assesses a currency's intrinsic value based on economic indicators and external factors.
+*It complements technical analysis by providing a broader perspective.

 <script type="application/ld+json">
 {